 Those that want to collect your metadata: These groups are often companies or groups that search for demographic trends and collect data for researchers (either under the employment of tech companies, marketing agencies, or similar institutions or in some cases universities and non-profits) to try and improve existing systems.

 Those that wish to do you harm: While cybercriminals and hackers will mostly want to try and infiltrate networks and participate in social engineering schemes, there are websites in operation that seek to collect your data maliciously.
 Most of them you'll notice in an instant and quick close as quickly as you can, but others might take the form of fun games, social media post types that have gone viral, and other seemingly safe things.

 Of course, for companies large enough, it could be any combination of the above as well.

-If your input or set of information is anonymous and effectively one of millions (or even billions), then you realistically have nothing to worry about.
+If your input or set of information is anonymous and effectively one of the millions (or even billions), then you really have nothing to worry about.
 No one at Google cares on a personal level that you searched for the best sandwich shop last Tuesday.
 Perhaps the local sandwich shops in your area care, but only that someone searched, not you in particular.

 Due to legislation, most websites must inform you that they are using cookies and storing them in your browser or computer.
-Now, this is perfectly normal and a standard function of sites, but you also need to know that there might be cookies that track or store information you do not want stored.
+Now, this is perfectly normal and a standard function of sites, but you also need to know that there might be cookies that track or store the information you do not want to be stored.
 Every cookie can be a little different, so either delete them periodically or check to see what they do on your most commonly used sites.

 However, you should also know that not all cookies are bad.
 Sometimes they are just there to save basic preferences and settings that would be of no use to anyone or any group other than yourself.
 If you have no reason to be worried about the information they carry, you can probably go on using them.